 APPOINTMENT TYPE: Full-Time Regular (FTR-A)

-PURPOSE: To perform independent routine to complex technical examinations of evidence through the processing of materials for latent prints, recovery of latent prints, examinations, visualizing/recording of latent prints, examining and comparing latent prints in a forensic laboratory.
-Responsible for providing direction and guidance to less experienced latent examiners.
+PURPOSE: To perform independent routine to complex technical examinations of evidence to include DNA analyses.
+Responsible for conducting specialized analytical procedures, conducting examination of evidence, and providing reports.
+Responsible for providing direction and guidance to less experienced DNA examiners.

 ESSENTIAL JOB FUNCTIONS:

-Performs routine forensic laboratory analysis and examinations of evidence in cases involving latent prints; Safeguards evidence and maintains chain-of-custody through the use of physical protocols and applicable documentation.
+Performs routine to moderately complex analyses, tests, and examinations involving a variety of biological materials; Safeguards evidence and maintains chain-of-custody through the use of physical protocols and applicable documentation.
 Ensures safety precautions and applicable regulations are followed.

 Conducts examinations and experiments utilizing well defined methods and a variety of scientific tools, equipment, instrumentation and techniques; Identifies and initiates appropriate steps to solve a variety of analytical problems; Performs transfer of technology, methods development and validation applicable to analysis of evidence; Identifies research requirements to enhance examination methods and coordinates with the client’s and other research components as necessary; Provides guidance to junior examiners regarding the nature and extent of examinations to be conducted on more complex materials and items of evidence.